ankitmaurya101/LocalVariableTypeInferenceJava10/README.md

 4. An array cannot use var as there is no way to infer the dataType, a user may give more than one type of data while initializing itself.

-For complete information about var please click the link [a link](http://openjdk.java.net/jeps/286)
+For complete information about var please click the link [JEP-286](http://openjdk.java.net/jeps/286)

 For more understanding download, compile and run the TestVar.java file on cmd or terminal using Java 10.